canopy-js/canopy-js/README.md

 ## Why?

-A human explainer can give a brief introduction that touches on several points and allows the listener to express follow-up questions, adding more detail for someone more advanced, or more background information for a beginner.
+A human explainer can give a brief introduction that touches on several points and allows the listener to express follow-up questions, burrowing into their specific interests, adding more detail for someone advanced, or more background information for a beginner.
 Multiple explanations may mention the same points, but in different contexts and orderings.
 Even though the same building blocks are being used, you'll never get exactly the same explanation twice.

 Canopy allows an author to express their ideas once, in small modular pieces, and the web interface combines them to produce an infinite number of customized, user-driven explanations.
 Projects of enormous size can be navigated in just a few clicks.
-Every point can reference many more, allowing the author to capture the dense combinatorial relationships between the topics of their project, to a degree that would be impossible in linear text, producing a better approximation of the experience of speaking with an expert.
+Every point can reference many more, allowing the author to better capture the dense combinatorial relationships between the topics of their project, to a degree that would be impossible in linear text, producing a better approximation of the experience of speaking with an expert.

 ## Getting Started